rlbrownies/rlbrownies/README.md

 - 👋 Hi, I’m @rlbrownies
-- 👀 I’m interested in horror, ai art, writing, and video games.
+- 👀 I’m interested in horror, writing, and video games.
-- 🌱 I’m currently learning everything.
-I just started.
+- 🌱 I’m currently learning HTML & CSS.
 - 💞️ I’m looking to collaborate on: Nothing, at the moment.
 I'm still learning.
-- 😄 Pronouns: She/They
 - ⚡ Fun fact: I'd rather live in the woods.
 With dogs.

 <!---